BURTools/burt/doc/Concepts.md

 - If it is a valid URL matching a pattern `^https?`, then it is assumed to be a Git repository hosted at a given URL.
-- If it is a simple `user/repo` kind of format, where `user` is the owner of the repository and `repo` is the name of the repsitory, it is assumed to be a Git repository hosted on [GitHub](https://github.com) at an address of `https://github.com/user/repo.git`.
+- If it is a simple `user/repo` kind of format, where `user` is the owner of the repository and `repo` is the name of the repository, it is assumed to be a Git repository hosted on [GitHub](https://github.com) at an address of `https://github.com/user/repo.git`.
 - `github:user/repo` is analogous to the above.
 - `bitbucket:user/repo` is assumed to be a Git repository hosted on [Bitbucket](https://bitbucket.com) at an